 Tracking Change is an advocacy platform to turn data into action.

-Through collaboration and crowdsourcing, we can more effectively influence public policy and ensure issues of importance to African Americans are addressed.
-The issues include STEM (science, technology, engineering and math), job creation, entrepreneurship, access to capital, education and voting rights.
+Through collaboration and crowdsourcing, advocates can more effectively influence public policy and ensure issues of importance to African Americans are addressed.
+The issues include education, job creation, police misconduct, voting rights, entrepreneurship, and access to capital.

-Tracking Change promotes data-driven models of civic engagement, transparency and accountability.
+Tracking Change promotes data-driven models of transparency and accountability.

-The Cost of Freedom Voter ID App helps voters navigate their state’s voter ID application process.
-The web-based app provides photo ID requirements for all 50 states and the District of Columbia.
-The voter ID app was developed in partnership with the National Coalition on Black Civic Participation and Black Youth
+The Cost of Freedom Voter ID App helped voters navigate their state’s voter ID application process.
+The web-based app provided photo ID requirements for all 50 states and the District of Columbia.
+The voter ID app was developed in partnership with the National Coalition on Black Civic Participation and Black Youth Vote.

 Tracking Change Wiki